Basic Stance on Supply Chain Management

 The Daiwabo Group cooperates with suppliers to promote procurement that takes into consideration compliance, reduction of environmental impact, human rights, labor, safety and health, and other issues.
 We continuously monitor and request our suppliers’ CSR initiatives.
 Specifically, we ask suppliers to complete the CSR procurement questionnaire and comply with the Daiwabo Group CSR Procurement Guidelines.

-In order to ensure responsible procurement, we also continuously provide training on the Group’s management philosophy, the Group’s Code of Conduct, procurement policies, and related laws and regulations to employees in charge of procurement.
+In order to ensure responsible procurement, we also continuously provide training on the group philosophy, Daiwabo Group Charter of Corporate Behavior, procurement policies, and related laws and regulations to employees in charge of procurement.

 CSR Procurement Survey Flow